Chinese frigate Hengshui: Construction and career

 Hengshui was launched in 2011 at the Huangpu Shipyard in Shanghai.
 Commissioned on 9 July 2012.

 On March 19, 2013, Hengshui, Lanzhou, Yulin, and Jinggang Shan form an open sea training formation that left a military port in Sanya and went to the South China Sea and the West.
 The Pacific Ocean and other waters conducted combat readiness patrol training in the open sea.
 The joint mobile formation successively sailed through the Xisha, Nansha, Zengmu Ansha, Bashi Channel, Western Pacific and other sea areas, and successively patrolled Zhubi Reef, Nanxun Reef, Dongmen Reef, Chigua Reef, Yongshu Reef and Huayang Reef.
 Reefs and other Nansha islands and reefs.
 The open sea training lasted 16 days and nights and a voyage of nearly 5,000 nautical miles.
 The joint mobile formation returned to the station on the morning of April 3.

-On April 9, 2013, the Hengshui and Yueyang were inspected by Xi Jinping, Chairman of the Central Military Commission of the Communist Party of China, on behalf of the Ninth Detachment of the Destroyer.
+On April 9, 2013, the Hengshui and Yueyang were inspected by Xi Jinping, chairman of the Central Military Commission, on behalf of the Ninth Detachment of the Destroyer.
 On April 10, Hengshui and Lanzhou returned to the waters of the Western Pacific to carry out offensive and defensive exercises in the open sea, including air defense, anti-submarine, and sea strikes.
-The formation arrived on the 118th anniversary of the signing of the Shimonoseki Treaty on April 17 and arrived in the waters near the Diaoyu Islands for cruise.
+The formation arrived on the 118th anniversary of the signing of the Shimonoseki Treaty on April 17 and arrived in the waters near the Senkaku Islands for cruise.
 The open sea training lasted 11 days, with a total voyage of more than 3,000 nautical miles.
 Hengshui would return to a certain military port in Sanya on April 20.